 Parents may contact the Heritage Inn toll free at 1-888-766-2465 to make their own housing arrangements.

-A shuttle service is provided from the Little Rock airport.
-Searcy is 45 minutes from the Little Rock airport.
+A shuttle service is provided from the Little Rock airport, which is approximately a 45 minute drive from Searcy.
 Please plan your flights accordingly.
-Students should arrive on campus by 1:00 pm Thursday.
-Return flights should be booked AFTER 5:00 pm on Friday.
-You will enter flight information on the reservation form.
-Please have your final flight information ready when you fill out your reservation form, but changes can be made by contacting the Stampede office.
+Students attending Stampede I and II should arrive on campus by 1:00 p.m.
+Thursday.
+Students attending Stampede III should plan to arrive on Wednesday, August 19 by 1:00 p.m.
+Return flights scheduled for Stampede I and II should be booked AFTER 5:00 pm on Friday.
+Please enter flight information on the reservation form (note: changes can be made by contacting the Stampede office).
 Final flight information should be submitted NO LATER than 7 days in advance of your flight.

 Each Harding student is required to submit proof of two immunizations against measles, mumps and rubella (MMR).
 This information must be on file in the Admissions Office before you may register for classes, as Arkansas law prohibits you from attending class until your records have been received.
 Therefore, a registration hold will be placed on your academic account which will prevent you from being able to register for classes.